grosser/forking_test_runner/Readme.md

 forking-test-runner test --group 1 --groups 20 --runtime-log test/files/runtime.log
 ```

-Atm only supports minitest 4, but more should be easy to add.
+Atm only supports minitest, rspec and others should be easy to add ...

 ### Options